ItsStillRyan/Project-Andromeda-React/README.md

 ### Responsiveness
-This website is meant to only be used on a computer system.
-Any monitor resolution above: 1366 x 786
+Currently, this webpage is responsive to both a standard computer monitor horizonal layout and a 6.4inch mobile phone.

 ### Navigation
 This website employs the use of the Three-click rule for optimal UIUX.